Mosab01/cap-advisor-electron/README.md

 # Cap Advisor(under development)
-Cap Advisor is a web and desktop application that helps users determine their compatibility with the field of engineering.
+Cap Advisor is a web and desktop application that helps users determine their compatibility with the field of engineering and IT or their compatibility with AI and SWE.
 Users can log in and answer a series of questions to assess their suitability for engineering or any other field.
 The application also provides a percentage indicating the user's compatibility with different engineering disciplines.

 # Installation
 Clone the repository to your computer.